 The skinless beans will cook quicker than the beans whose skins are still intact.
 They might end up pretty mushy.
 If only a small proportion of your beans have split, this isn’t really a problem.
 In fact, it can enhance the dish by thickening the sauce.

 If most of your beans start splitting, this can lead to an overly mushy dish that isn’t very appetizing.
 You can salvage this situation by making a puree or soup.

 The skinless beans will also affect the aesthetics of your dish.

-Having exploded beans is less than desirable when you’re trying to make an Instagram-worthy (mum-worthy) bean salad or chili.
+Having burst beans is less than desirable when you’re trying to make an Instagram-worthy (mum-worthy) bean salad or chili.

 In this case, I’d pick out the offending beans.

 Keep Reading: How To Store Soaked Beans (for best quality, appearance, and taste)